jrper/rv/make.md

 ```

+### The Windows version

+On unix-like systems:

+- default C compiler is `cc`, C++ compiler is `c++`
+- linker is `ld` (can just call compiler)

+On Windows:
+- Compiler is `cl.exe` for both,
+- Linker is `link.exe`.
+- Configure `.vcxproj` files with `msbuild.exe` or `devenv.exe`.

+See the [Microsoft documentation](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019) for more.

 ### Compiling & Linking
-Gets very complicated as you include more compiler options, link to more source files, include more headers from non-standard paths and link to more and more libraries:
+Operations get very complicated as you include more compiler options, link to more source files, include more headers from non-standard paths and link to more and more libraries:

 ```
 cxx -DUSE_VTK=1 -I/usr/local/include -I/apps/vtk myfile.cpp \
  myotherfile.cpp another_file.o yetanotherfile.o \
- -O3 -ggdb -ffast-math -lX -lm -L/usr/lib/vtk-5.10 \
+ -O3 -g -ffast-math -lX -lm -L/usr/lib/vtk-5.10 \
  -lvtkCommonCore -lpng -o myfile
 ```